Art Deco architecture of New York City: Commercial

 Art Deco was a popular choice for the movie theaters and stages being built at the time, an apropos choice given that Art Deco itself found influence in design from films, including German Expressionist works such as Fritz Lang's Metropolis.
 Art Deco theaters in the city included the Ziegfeld Theater, an explicit example of the building-as-set metaphor, with the facade including a proscenium to mirror the one indoors.
 As the Roaring Twenties ended, so too did the era of the large movie palace, and smaller Art Deco theaters like the Metro Theater on the Upper West Side and the RKO Midway Theater in Ridgewood, Queens served more modest audiences.

 As the city developed northward, Manhattan's most prestigious department and retail stores moved to Midtown.
 Along Fifth Avenue, the rise of the Empire State and other Art Deco buildings corresponded with the street's transformation from a "millionaire's mile" of wealthy residences to middle-class commercial business.
 The Tiffany & Co. flagship store at 727 Fifth Avenue, built 1940, was designed to feature luxurious amenities including central air conditioning.
 Its exterior features stainless steel window frames paired with marble and limestone, intended to connect the building to Classical architecture.
 At 59th Street, Bloomingdale's expanded to encompass an entire city block in 1930, with the new addition featuring a black and gold facade festooned with decorative metal grilles.
 Additional notable Art Deco department stores across the city include the Sears Roebuck & Company Department Store in Flatbush, Brooklyn, and the Montgomery Ward Department Store in Jamaica, Queens.

-Other major Art Deco commercial buildings in the city included a number of hotels, including the Waldorf Astoria.
+Other major Art Deco commercial buildings in the city included hotels such as the Waldorf Astoria New York.
 The original building with that name had been demolished to make way for the Empire State Building, and the new building drew influence from it, designed more like a skyscraper than a traditional hotel.
 Architects Schultz & Weaver designed twin limestone and brick towers, and included a suite for the president and a private rail line from Grand Central.
 Apartment hotels flourished in this period as a way of enjoying luxurious living without the expense of maintaining a private home.
 The Essex House was at the time of its construction one of the city's largest apartment hotels.
 It features gilded frozen fountain motifs and floral patterns rising above its main entrance.
 Further uptown, the Carlyle Hotel combined two buildings (one an apartment house, the other the hotel) and drew influence from Westminster Cathedral, albeit with modern Art Deco touches; the facade is broken up with beige terra cotta stripes inscribed with geometric V's and plant forms.